-An interview has appeared in which Jack Dorsey is asked directly why he left Bluesky
+An interview has been released asking Jack Dorsey directly why he left Bluesky

 Jack Dorsey, former CEO of Twitter (now X), who played a major role in the birth of the SNS 'Bluesky',